-In November 2017, the Company filed with and had accepted by the TSX a notice of intention to make a normal course issuer bid ("NCIB"), pursuant to which it may repurchase up to 4,900,000 Common Shares at such times and in such quantities as the Company may determine, subject to applicable regulatory restrictions.
-Purchases under the NCIB may be made through open market transactions on the TSX and any alternative Canadian trading platforms on which the common shares are traded, based on the prevailing market price.
+In November 2018, the Company filed with and had accepted by the TSX a notice of intention to make a normal course issuer bid ("NCIB"), pursuant to which it may repurchase up to 5,000,000 Common Shares at such times and in such quantities as Prairie Provident may determine, subject to applicable regulatory restrictions.
+The new NCIB effectively renews the Company's previous NCIB, which ended on November 30, 2018.

+Purchases under the renewed NCIB may be made through open market transactions on the TSX and any alternative Canadian trading platforms on which the common shares are traded, based on the prevailing market price.
 Any Common Shares purchased under the NCIB will be cancelled.